What You Can Do

 Relieving Vaginal Symptoms and Preventing Infection

 - Use a water-based vaginal lubricant at the time of intercourse.

 - There are products that can be used to stop vaginal dryness.
 Ask your doctor about vaginal gels that can be applied to the vagina.

-- Avoid using petroleum jelly, which is difficult for the body to get rid of and increases the risk of infection.
+- Avoid using petroleum jelly, which is difficult for the body to get rid of.
+It also increases the risk of a yeast infection.

 - Wear cotton underwear and pantyhose with a ventilated cotton lining.